Bounded variation approximation of L_p dyadic martingales and solutions to elliptic equations: Introduction

 where $\mD^\delta$ denotes modified dyadic versions of maximal and Carleson functionals, see Section~\ref{sec:solutions}, from which the asserted norm bounds are immediate by the maximal inequality.
 The dependence of $c_\epsilon$ on $\epsilon$ given by our proof, is certainly worse than $1/\epsilon$.
 We also note that, when $p$ is large enough, it follows from the work \cite{HKMP} that the $L_p$ Dirichlet problem is well posed since the $L$-harmonic measure, for $L= -\divv_{t,x} A(x)\nabla_{t,x}$, is in $A_\infty(dx)$, and therefore the norm $\|Nu\|_{L_p(\R^n)}$ can be replaced by $\|u|_{\R^n}\|_{L_p(\R^n)}$ in Theorem~\ref{thm:3} in this case.

-The end point case $p=\infty$ of Theorem~\ref{thm:3} is a key tool in the study of boundary value problems for elliptic equations $Lu=0$ as above in \cite{KKPT, HKMP}.
-In \cite{KKPT} it is proved that the existence of such approximand $f\approx u$ implies the $A_\infty$ property of harmonic measure.
-However, the latter is well known by Dahlberg, Jerison and Kenig~\cite{DJK} to imply the comparability of non-tangential maximal functions and square functions of solutions $u$, which in turn is a key tool in \cite{KKPT, HKMP} in the construction of approximands $f\approx u$.
+The previously studied end point case $p=\infty$ of Theorem~\ref{thm:3} is a key tool in the study of boundary value problems for elliptic equations $Lu=0$ as above in \cite{KKPT, HKMP}.
+The existence of such an approximant $f\approx u$ in the $L_\infty$ norm is referred to as \emph{$\epsilon$-approximability} (of solutions), and it is proved in \cite{KKPT} that it implies the $A_\infty$ property of the harmonic measure.
+However, the latter is well known by Dahlberg, Jerison and Kenig~\cite{DJK} to imply the comparability of non-tangential maximal functions and square functions of solutions $u$, which in turn is a key tool in \cite{KKPT, HKMP} in the construction of approximants $f\approx u$.
 Therefore bounded variation approximability $f\approx u$, $A_\infty$ control of harmonic measure and $N\approx S$ comparability turn out to be equivalent.
-The importance of the approximability property through this circle of arguments in the $p=\infty$ case, motivates our generalization in Theorem~\ref{thm:3} to the case $p<\infty$.
+The importance of the approximability property, through this circle of arguments in the $p=\infty$ case, motivates our generalization in Theorem~\ref{thm:3} to the case $p<\infty$.
+We show that these three properties are also equivalent when $p=\infty$ in the approximability property is replaced by $n/(n-1) \leq p<\infty$.
+See Section~\ref{sec:harmmeas} for the detailed statements.
+In particular, we extend \cite[Thm.
+2.3]{KKPT} to $n/(n-1)\leq p<\infty$.

 The outline of the paper is as follows.
 In Section~\ref{sec:NAC}, we survey the basic estimates for the functionals defining our spaces.
 In Section~\ref{sec:ext} we deduce Theorem~\ref{thm:1} from Theorem~\ref{thm:2}, and prove the latter using a weighted stopped square function estimate, the proof of which is in Section~\ref{sec:stoppedsqfcnmart}.
 Finally in Section~\ref{sec:solutions} we prove Theorem~\ref{thm:3}, using local $N\approx S$ estimates which we borrow from \cite{HKMP}, as a replacement of the stopped square function estimates which we used in the martingale case of Theorem~\ref{thm:2}.